Lapin0t/grothendieck-cern/README.md

 but also to groups.
 For example, for quite some time, the *Survivre* group believed it was the only one of its kind to critically analyze science.
 But we have since realized that similar groups are springing up all over the place.
-We are particularly familiar with the CIDOC[^9] and another group in the United States, *Science for the People*[^15].
+We are particularly familiar with LASITOC[^9] and another group in the United States, *Science for the People*[^15].
 There are other groups created more or less simultaneously with us and under the same name "survival" in the USA.
 These groups, each based on a specific aspect of the crisis of civilization,